Jetpack Compose is the modern toolkit for building native Android UI. Here's where you'll find the latest information about using Compose.

 ConstraintLayoutin your Compose UI.

-- Lists: Learn about some of Compose's options for managing and displaying lists of data.
+- Lists and grids: Learn about some of Compose's options for managing and displaying lists and grids of data.

 - Text: Learn about Compose's main options for displaying and editing text.